First compiled, Dec. 2000. Edited April 2007, again Dec. 2013. Hotlinks in 2019. Please feel free to comment.

 - “This is the case not only with the social world but with the physical world as well…”

-Buhner discusses the elegant functions of the heart and its electromagnetic nature, the physical, emotional and spiritual heart.
+Buhner discusses the electromagnetic nature of the heart and the physical, emotional and spiritual heart.
 He notes that discoveries in neuroscience indicate that the heart is over 50% neural cells.
 It is also part of the endocrine system and functions like another brain.
 He says we develop a new mode of cognition when we use the heart as an organ of perception:

 - “Shifting the focus of consciousness to the heart—and away from the forebrain results in entrainment of large populations of cells in the forebrain to cardiac functioning (rather than vice versa).
 These populations of forebrain cells begin oscillating to the rhythms produced by the heart, and the perceptions of those populations of cells, the kind of information they begin to process during entrainment, is very different from what they process when entrainment is not occurring.” p 103.